Barley, Mushroom & Spinach Risotto

 Boil the kettle and get the parmesan ready by grating it for the risotto and shaving a little for the topping.

 For 4 portions, sauté an onion and some garlic until transparent.
-Add mushrooms, thyme leaves, a beef stock pot, pearl barley and the white wine vinegar.
+Add mushrooms, spinach, thyme leaves, a beef stock pot, pearl barley and the white wine vinegar.
 Now add 500ml boiling water and simmer gently, with the lid on, until absorbed

 Add a further 500ml water and simmer gently until the water is absorbed and the barley is soft and tender.
 This will take 30-45 minutes in total.